nelmio/NelmioSecurityBundle/README.md

 #    forced_ssl:
 #        hsts_max_age: 2592000 # 30 days
 #        hsts_subdomains: true
+#        redirect_status_code: 302 # default, switch to 301 for permanent redirects

     # flexible HTTPS handling, read the detailed config info
     # and make sure you have SSL working on your site before enabling this